shipshapecode/angular-shepherd/README.md

 > **default value:** `[]`

+### showErrorWhenRequiredElementsNotPresent

+`showErrorWhenRequiredElementsNotPresent` is a boolean, that should be set to true, if you would like to add a step with error message when required elements are not present.

+> **default value:** `false`

 ### modal

 `modal` is a boolean, that should be set to true, if you would like the rest of the screen, other than the current element,